The International Human Rights Framework on the Right of Peaceful Assembly

 The Protection of Public Safety Bill does not impair the ability to exercise the right to freedom of assembly and demonstration, as defined in the Constitution, and does not amend any articles of Organic Act No. 9/1983.
 The Bill merely sets forth a series of provisions on the punishment of violent, aggressive or coercive acts that arise from exercising the freedom to demonstrate or that affect public safety, such as holding unannounced or prohibited protests around vital infrastructure, participating in disruptions to public order in clothing that masks the face and hinders identification or assembling while carrying weapons or objects likely to cause injury.

-The European Court of Human Rights has not found a violation by Spain of the right of peaceful assembly in recent years.
+The European Court of Human Rights found a violation by Spain of the right of peaceful assembly in 2020.

 Views of Civil Society

-The constitution provides for freedom of assembly, and the authorities typically respect this right in practice.
-However, the public safety act that took effect in 2015 imposed a number of restrictions, including fines of up to €600,000 ($680,000) for participating in unauthorized protests near key buildings or infrastructure.
-Participants in protests on a variety of local concerns have faced smaller but still substantial fines under the law.
+The constitution provides for freedom of assembly, and the authorities typically respect this right.
+However, the public safety act that took effect in 2015 imposed a number of restrictions, including fines of up to €600,000 ($670,000) for participating in unauthorized protests near key buildings or infrastructure.
+Participants in protests on a variety of local concerns have faced smaller but still substantial fines under the law in practice.

 According to CIVICUS: